Allen Njie

-Allen Njie (born 26 July 1999) is a Liberian footballer who plays as a midfielder for Swiss club FC Aarau.
+Allen Njie (born 26 July 1999) is a Liberian footballer who plays as a midfielder.

 Club career

 Born in Barnesville, Njie has played for Liberian clubs Pepper FC and LISCR as well as Swiss club Grasshopper.

 In October 2020 he moved on loan to Israeli club Bnei Sakhnin.

 In February 2021 he moved on loan to Croatian club Slaven Belupo.

 In July 2021, he moved to Swiss club FC Aarau.
+In autumn 2023, he missed a number of games for personal reasons and subsequently his contract with Aarau was dissolved by mutual consent on 29 November 2023.

+He signed with Liechtenstein side FC Vaduz on 20 December 2023 to begin in the second half of the season.
+On 30 April, Vaduz announced that they would not extend his contract after the end of the season.

 International career

 After playing for the Liberian under-20 team, he made his senior international debut for Liberia in 2018.